Artex3428/fivem-server-project/README.md

 if sd-simonsays and sd-dialog and sd-levels are not used in the end maybe remove them

 maybe change the images from nd_ambulance to match with the other images styles which is tourniquet, gauze, splint, burndressing, medbag, defib, stretcher

+maybe restorant job

+make able to shot or hur people in the same vehicle

+most likely if it has change garages green and red marker on the ground to sometihng more modern like target or textui

+add in the anti clip trough walls maybe

+add logs maybe